 If you have any questions please feel free to contact our offices located in Fairhope, Brewton, and Atmore, AL. We offer the newest diagnostic and treatment technologies for all your podiatric needs.

 Gout is a foot condition that requires certain treatment and care.
 If you are seeking treatment, contact Brent Harwood, DPM from Southeast Podiatry.
-Our doctor will treat all of your podiatric needs.
+Our doctor will treat your podiatric needs.

 What Is Gout?